|

 evident in the work that she has done with non-profit organizations like Mothers Against Drunk Driving and Children's Miracle

+Network.
 As Miss America 2006, Ms. Berry was a tremendous advocate for Mothers Against Drunk Driving, serving as the National

 Spokesperson for the organization in 2006.
 During this time, she traveled approximately 20,000 miles each month on a public